-Subject to the limitations set forth below, the Sponsor and the Trustee (with Ginnie Mae's consent) may amend any SMBS Trust Agreement for any purpose, without the consent of any Holder, provided the Trustee receives an Opinion of Counsel to the effect that the proposed amendment will not result in a significant risk that any related SMBS Trust will lose its status as a grantor trust.
+Subject to the limitations set forth below, the Sponsor and the Trustee (with Ginnie Mae's consent) may amend any SMBS Trust Agreement for any purpose, without the consent of any Holder, provided the Trustee receives an Opinion of Counsel to the effect that the proposed amendment (i) is permitted by such SMBS Trust Agreement and (ii) will not result in a significant risk that any related SMBS Trust will lose its status as a grantor trust.
 For that purpose, a significant risk is a risk that would have prevented counsel from giving an unqualified opinion with respect to the grantor trust status of any related Trust had such amendment been an original term of the SMBS Trust Agreement.
-The Sponsor and the Trustee may not amend any SMBS Trust Agreement, however, if the effect of that amendment would be to alter the timing or amount of any required distribution of principal or interest (including distributions made pursuant to the Ginnie Mae Guaranty) to any Holder, or the right of any Holder to institute suit for the enforcement of any payment, without the consent of each affected Holder.
+The Sponsor and the Trustee may not amend any SMBS Trust Agreement, however, if the effect of that amendment would be to alter the timing or amount of any required distribution of principal or interest (including distributions made pursuant to the Ginnie Mae Guaranty) or any Prepayment Penalty to any Holder, or the right of any Holder to institute suit for the enforcement of any payment, without the consent of each affected Holder.